pjincz/nginx-cgi/README.md

 provided directly.
 You can references nginx variables in the second argument,
 eg: `cgi pass $document_root$uri`.
 The aboving example do something similar to rfc3875, but not equal.
 In this form, request uri will be assigned to `PATH_INFO` directly.
 And `SCRIPT_NAME` will be empty.

-The second form is really good for dynamic content generating.
+This form is really good for dynamic content generating.
 It gets around the complex and unnecessary uri re-writing.

+Additionally, the second form also provides you the ability to pass additional args to script, eg: `cgi pass my_script.sh $uri`.
+With this, you can totally avoid confusing rfc3875 environment variables.

 If you specify `off` here, the plugin will be disabled.